bloomberg/bde-tools/doc/tutorials.rst

 .. note::

    On Windows, bde_setwafenv.py does not use ``~/.bdecompilerconfig``.
-Instead it uses a list of hard coded available compilers on windows and do not check those compilers are available.
-It is your job to make sure that you are using a installed Visual Studio compiler.
+Instead it uses a list of hard-coded available compilers on windows and do not check those compilers are available.
+It is your job to make sure that you are using an already installed Visual Studio compiler.

 Now, you can build bde using ``waf.bat`` in cygwin: